matthewniverse00/market-forecaster/README.md

 # Stock Market Forecaster

-Analysing past stock market price fluctuation can allow for more informed investments.
+Analysing past stock market price fluctuation can allow for informed investments.
 This project utilises a Genetic Algorithm paired with a Neural Network (along with different "Techncal Indicators") to measure asset price movement.

 The Genetic Algorithm runs (by default) 500 generations to optimise a portfolio for a given list of pre-downloaded stock assets.
 The given defaults are Amazon.
 Apple, Google, Microsoft and Sony.